TrimbleSoftware/mbwbpi/README.md

 5) Select the "script:mbwbpi" entry from the Plug-in: pulldown list
 6) Select the "no restart of logger when lacking data from this station" checkbox.
 7) Click on the "Save" button.
 (Ignore the error message the "Error (Station #x): Download of plugin script failed: No such file or directory".
 This seems to a superflous error and the plugin will be added to Meteobridge anyway.)
-8) Check the "System/Logging" tab to see timestamped messages written to the logfile by the plugin (if logging is enabled) or the Live "Data/Raw Sensor Data" tab to see the wetbulb tempature and snowable data flag.
+8) Check the "System/Logging" tab to see timestamped messages written to the logfile by the plugin (if logging is enabled) or the Live "Data/Raw Sensor Data" tab to see the wetbulb tempature and snowable data flag and optional snowmaking rank.

 For more information on Meteobridge weather server visit this page: https://www.meteobridge.com/wiki/index.php/Home